rspamd/rspamd/doc/quickstart.md

 To learn your codename, you could try command `lsb_release -s -c` from the package called `lsb-release`.

-For other distributives you could also check [our project on the openSUSE build service](https://software.opensuse.org/download.html?project=home%3Acebka&package=rspamd).
+For other distributions you could also check [our project on the openSUSE build service](https://software.opensuse.org/download.html?project=home%3Acebka&package=rspamd).

 Rspamd is also available in Debian's [testing](https://packages.debian.org/source/testing/rspamd) and [unstable](https://packages.debian.org/source/unstable/rspamd) distributions and the universe repository in [some versions](http://packages.ubuntu.com/search?keywords=rspamd&searchon=names&suite=all&section=all) of Ubuntu.
 However, we are looking for an active maintainer for rspamd in these 'official' repos, as now rspamd is terribly outdated there.